knyazer/satelliteSimulator/README.md

 # satelliteSimulator
-PyQt5 satellite simulator
+PyQt5 satellite simulator in atmosphere

-You need to install PyQt5 before using

-On Linux application have better design)
+For application using you need to intall libraries by:
+> pip3 install -r requirements.txt

+And then just start main.py file in the project root:
+> python main.py